-$\checkmark$ 10 The result provides information about time lost in a given period, compared to the total number of hours scheduled for all workers during that same period.
+\checkmark 10 Indicator Interpretation The result provides information about time lost in a given period, compared to the total number of hours scheduled for all workers during that same period.
 This figure, in percentage terms, is equivalent to the number hours of absenteeism within the company's working day.
-Indicator Interpretation Its reading is as follows: percentage of time lost in a month due to work absenteeism (permissions, leaves and suspension of workers, etc.), in relation to the scheduled work time.
+Its reading is as follows: percentage of time lost in a month due to work absenteeism (permissions, leaves and suspension of workers, etc.), in relation to the scheduled work time.
 This indicator allows the company to calculate the cost or cost overruns generated by absenteeism due to work-related issues, and, based on the results, the company can take the necessary measures about absenteeism policies, real time worked, evaluation of hiring strategies, administration of human talent, training, welfare, and work environment.
-The benefitsof this indicator are the following: Implement selection, hiring, and training policies to reduce the percentage of absenteeism.
-Identify peaks according to labor demand during the company's high season.
+The benefitsof this indicator are the following: Indentify peaks according to labor demand during the company's high season.
 Maintain a permanently updated diagnosis of the situation, make decisions, and verify if they were correct, once results are analyzed in relation to variables of time, persons, and place.
 Calculate the replacement of real time to work, according to scheduled production in each period.
-11 Observations Inclusion criteria Because of the different modalities of contracting workers in the sector and in accordance with the applicable legal framework, it is pertinent to include in the analysis the hours worked and absenteeism of directly hired personnel and those contracted via third parties (temporary service companies, associated work cooperatives, associated work organizations, and simplified stock companies), which work in the production process.
-This helps to obtain data with greater precision and reliability to monitor the Company's productivity.
-The foregoing does not mean that the legal nature and principles The folegoing does not mean that the legal nature and principles of autonomy and administrative self-management of the aforementioned third parties are disregarded.
-Therefore, the absenteeism indicator is differentiated according to the type of contract: absenteeism of directly hired workers, depending on the different modalities (indefinite term contract, fixed term contract, contract for a specific project or job) and absenteeism of workers hired through third parties (temporary service companies, associated work cooperatives, associated work organizations, and simplified stock companies).
+11 Calculate the replacement of real time to work, accord scheduled production in each period.
+Inclusion criteria Because of the different modalities of contracting workers sector and in accordance with the applicable legal fram it is pertinent to include in the analysis the hours worked absenteeism of directly hired personnel and those cont via third parties (temporary service companies, associated cooperatives, associated work organizations, and simplified company's productivity.
+The foregoing does not mean that the legal nature and print of autonomy and administrative self-management or aforementioned third parties are disregarded.
+Therefore, the absenteeism of directly hired widepending on the different modalities (indefinite term contract, contract for a specific project or join absenteeism of workers hired through third parties (term service companies, associated work cooperatives, associated work co

-$\mathbf{i}$ 11 Observaciones Exclusion criteria The following are not Absences where ti date, when permit Vacation leave.
-Internal training ca Time affected by statements 12 Sources of Information Floriculture compani 13 Relationship with Other Indicators Total absenteeism.Accident rate and 14 Responsible Entity or Group Florverde Sustainable 15 Year of Elaboration December 28, 2010.
+$\mathbf{\mathbf{\mathbf{\mathbf{\mathbf{\mathbf{\mathbf{\mathbf{\mathbf{\mathbf{\mathbf{\mathbf{\mathbf{\mathbf{\mathbf{\mathbf{\mathbf{\mathbf{$ 11 Observaciones Exclusion criteria The following are not Absences where t date, when permit Vacation leave.
+Internal training c Time affected by s 12 Sources of Information Floriculture compan 13 Relationship with Other Indicators Total absenteeismAccident rate and 14 Responsible Entity or Group Florverde Sustainabl 15 Year of Elaboration December 28, 2010.
 16 Date of Last Update October 2019.
-17 Secondary Sources Responsibility Team Health Committee of te of Sustainability ar ot included in the number of absenteeism hours: the worker has to make-up the time on a later itted by the law.
+17 Secondary Sources Responsibility Team Health Committee o te of Sustainability a ot included in the number of absenteeism hours: the worker has to make-up the time on a later itted by the law.